-Looking for suggestion on tips to build business team to help launch my start-ups while still working.
+Looking for tips to build a business team to launch my start-up while still working full-time.

 The ways I've done this in the past are